NimaBoscarino/diversity-boost/README.md

 1. A function to identify the type of tweet: `identifyTweet.js`
 2. A suite of functions used for generating different types of tweet elements: `tweetTemplates.js`

+Within all these tweet types there are also some variation.
+E.g. a flat tweet may be part of a thread!
+Tweets can have hashtags and @mentions in them, which should be rendered properly.
+For now, though, they'll just be text.
+One step at a time 😊

 ## The story so far!